Monthly direct debit

 You can choose to suspend your direct debit payments for preliminary Income Tax during the year.
 If you suspend your payments, you must still ensure that:

-- you make three equal payments in your first year
+- you make three payments in your first year

-- you make eight equal payments in the following years.
+- you make eight payments in the following years.